Shrek 2

 Shrek 2 premiered at the 2004 Cannes Film Festival on May 15, 2004, where it competed for the Palme d'Or, and was released in theaters on May 19, by DreamWorks Pictures.
 (Note: In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures (owners of the pre-2005 DreamWorks Pictures catalog) and transferred to 20th Century Fox before reverting to Universal Pictures in 2018.)
 Like its predecessor, it received positive reviews from critics and is considered by many to be one of the best sequel films ever made.
 The film grossed $933.8 million worldwide, and scored the second-largest three-day opening weekend in United States history and the largest opening for an animated film at the time of its release.
-It went on to become the highest-grossing film of 2004 and the fourth-highest-grossing film overall at the time of its release.
+It went on to become the highest-grossing film of 2004 and the fifth-highest-grossing film overall at the time of its release.
 Shrek 2 is also DreamWorks Animation's highest-grossing film to date and the highest-grossing film released by DreamWorks Pictures, and it held the title of being the highest-grossing animated film of all time worldwide until Pixar Animation Studios' Toy Story 3 surpassed it in 2010.
 The film received two Academy Award nominations for Best Animated Feature and Best Original Song, and its associated soundtrack charted in the Top 10 on the US Billboard 200.
-Two sequels—Shrek the Third (2007) and Shrek Forever After (2010)—had soon followed, with an upcoming sequel, Shrek 5, scheduled to be released in June 2027.
-The film's character Puss in Boots has also received his own series of spin-off media—Puss in Boots (2011), The Adventures of Puss in Boots (2015–2018), and Puss in Boots: The Last Wish (2022)—following his debut.
+Two sequels—Shrek the Third (2007) and Shrek Forever After (2010)—had soon followed, with an upcoming sequel, Shrek 5, scheduled to be released on June 30, 2027.
+The film's character Puss in Boots has also received his own series of spin-off media—a feature film Puss in Boots (2011), a streaming series The Adventures of Puss in Boots (2015–2018), and a sequel film Puss in Boots: The Last Wish (2022)—following his debut.